ankane/strata/README.md

 ## Portability

-For Mac, models run on macOS 10.14+ by default.
-You can set `MACOSX_DEPLOYMENT_TARGET` to override.
+- Mac: models run on macOS 10.14+ by default (set `MACOSX_DEPLOYMENT_TARGET` to override)

-For Linux, compile on the oldest platform you support.
+- Linux: compile on the oldest platform you want to support

-Windows is not supported yet.
+- Windows: not supported yet

 ## Cross-Compiling